 Many people find themselves in trouble with credit card debt, so if you’re in a situation where you feel overwhelmed and you’re unable to pay your credit card bills, you're not alone.
 In fact, for many people, the loss of a job, a personal or family illness, or a pressing financial need can lead them to depend on their credit cards to survive.
 This sets off a whirlwind of bad activity, and before you know it, you’re in an insurmountable debt hole.

-According to the Financial Post, almost 50% of Canadians are living paycheck-to-paycheck, while 30% agree they feel overwhelmed by credit card debt.
+According to an article in the Financial Post, almost 50% of Canadians are living paycheck-to-paycheck, while 30% agree they feel overwhelmed by credit card debt.
 That means it would only take a single unexpected event, such as a job loss, reduced hours or a medical emergency, to set off a chain of credit-ruining circumstances.

 So, if you’re like the millions of others who have landed in this boat, here are a few important things to know:

 Canadian law dictates that creditors have a set period of time to attempt to collect a debt.
-This collection period is often referred to as a statute of limitations, and once it has expired a creditor can no longer attempt to collect the debt.
+This collection period is often referred to as a statute of limitations, and once it expires a creditor can no longer attempt to collect the debt.
 That’s why many creditors will try to sell outstanding debts that are about to expire to collection agencies.

 By selling your debt, usually at a lower price than is owed, the creditor can at least recoup some of their money.
 That’s when the debt collection agency begins aggressive tactics to get the consumer (you) to pay back the debt.
 Many debt collection agencies might claim that once a debt is sold the “clock” or collection period is reset, but that isn’t entirely accurate.
 That only happens if collectors intimidate you into acknowledging the debt in writing.
 Never do this until you’ve spoken to a certified credit counsellor or another advisor first.